deprimus/Tale/SETUP.md

 This setup assumes you have at least minimal knowledge about Unity, the entity component system (ECS), and the C# programming language.
 You need to know what components are and how to add them to objects.
 The optional setup may require additional knowledge.

+The setup is split into 2 parts: required and optional.
+The former describes how to set up the Tale core, while the latter describes how to set up optional modules.

 ## Prerequisites

 You will need a new/existing Unity 2D project.
 For the purpose of this guide, a new project will be used.